umich-brcf-bioinf/workshop-reproducible-computing/source/workshop_setup/setup_instructions.md

        your prompt may look slightly different than below; that's ok.
        <img src= "images/gl-login-node.png" alt="gl-login-node" style="border: 2px solid grey;"/>

+   5.6 At the command prompt cut & paste the following command followed by **Enter**/**Return** key<br/>
+       `/nfs/turbo/umms-bioinf-wkshp/workshop/bin/setup-complete`

+   The command should show a block of text like this:

+    Thank you for taking the time to setup and test your configution in advance of the workshop.
+We look forward to seeing you soon!

-   If you see the text above, you have successfully logged into Great Lakes.
+   If you see the text above, you have successfully logged into Great Lakes and you are ready for the workshop.

-   (You can close this window by typing **exit** at the command prompt or simply closing the browser window.)
+   You can close this window by typing **exit** at the command prompt or simply closing the browser window.

 ## Congratulations
 Your workstation and logins are ready for the workshop; thank you for taking time to set this up in advance.

-   - You can close the terminal window by typing **exit** **<Return/Enter>** or simply closing the window.
+   - You can close the terminal window by typing **exit** **<Return/Enter>** or simply closing the browser tab.

 ### A note on the shared compute environment